cysouw/diathesis/text/c02_structure.md

 e.
 Der Fahrtwind weht mir die Mütze vom Kopf.
 :::

 There is a recurrent tendency in the literature to try and reduce such variation to a single valency per verb (viz. its 'real' or 'underlying' valency), and various strategies are employed to arrive at such a prototypical valency [see e.g. @welke2011: Ch.
 9 for a survey].
 That will not be the approach taken here.
 Instead, valency is proposed to be a characteristic of a specific utterance, not of a specific verb.
-So, the examples in [@last] can simple be assigned an ~~utterance valency~~ from zero [@last a] to four [@last e] even though they all use the same lexeme *wehen* as their main verb.
+So, the examples in [@last] can simply be assigned an ~~utterance valency~~ from zero [@last a] to four [@last e] even though they all use the same lexeme *wehen* as their main verb.

 As a replacement of the traditional lexeme-specific notion of valency (e.g. *geben* is ditransitive), I propose to use the notion of lexeme-specific ~~lexical roles~~ (e.g. *geben* has lexical roles 'giver', 'givee', 'given object', etc.).
 Lexical roles are participants that are treated as an argument of utterance valency in at least one of the possible diatheses of a verb (see the next section for the complete definition of such arguments).
 The existence of such lexical roles is solely determined by the verb and does not change with different sentence constructions around the verb.
 Looking back at the example in [@last e], the following lexical roles of the German verb *wehen* 'to blow' can be established: